Robert Mathieson (the First Settler of Manhattan Beach) and the Spirit Lake Massacre

 The Manhattan Hotel was essentially deserted after its bankruptcy in 1899.

-In October 1900, Joseph I. Myerly of Des Moines formed the Manhattan Hotel and Land Company, of which he and his two sons were the primary incorporators.
+In October 1900, Joseph I. Myerly of Des Moines (a lawyer and postmaster) formed the Manhattan Hotel and Land Company.
+Joseph and two of his sons were the primary incorporators.
 The company purchased the property with plans of renovating the hotel and building several house lots closer to the hotel.
 Myerly hired Will A. Brown of Leon, Iowa as manager and his wife as hostess for many successful summers at the resort.

 By 1903, the hotel had accommodations for 250 guests, a new billiard hall, and a 300 ft long patio with a beautiful, panoramic view of West Lake Okoboji.
 There were also considerable improvements to the resort’s grounds, beach, boat landings, and a newly installed electric lighting plant.

 For the 1905 and 1906 seasons, D.B.
 Fleming and Horace Birdsall of the Savery Hotel Company of Des Moines leased out the Manhattan Hotel.
-Unfortunately, this arrangement lasted only two summer seasons after Birdsall died of a heart attack in August 1905.
+This arrangement lasted for only two summer seasons since Birdsall unfortunately died of a heart attack in August 1905.

-For about a decade, Myerly relied heavily on the “certainty” that there would be a rail line built along the west side of the lake–taking travelers directly to Manhattan with no need for steamers or sailboats.
-This line, however, was never built and forced Myerly to cut his losses.
-As a result, Myerly sold the Manhattan Hotel in 1911.
+For over a decade, Myerly relied heavily on the “certainty” that there would be a rail line built along the west side of the lake.
+This rail line would bring travelers directly to Manhattan—eliminating the need for steamers or sailboats.
+However, this line was never built.
+Myerly was forced to eventually cut his losses and sell the Manhattan Hotel in 1911.

 Myerly's Revamped Manhattan